Mathématique: Chapter 1

 His hand was still over his face.

 “What happened?”
-Her eyes were dark and her expression was serious.
+Her expression was serious.

 “Has anything like this happened to you before?”